-In 2014, the Gastric Cancer Foundation and the American Gastroenterology Association (AGA) awarded a $270,000 three-year research grant to support innovative research in gastric cancer.
+In 2014, the Gastric Cancer Foundation and the American Gastroenterology Association (AGA) established a perpetual $270,000 three-year research grant to support innovative research in gastric cancer.

 We asked Dr. Saenz to shed light on his upcoming research at Washington University in St. Louis: